-The launching ceremony of the “Spring Journey” program took place on the morning of February 3, 2024 at the Truong Sa Archipelago Landmark Square, Area B of the Ho Chi Minh City National University Dormitory (Dong Hoa Ward, Di An City, Binh Duong Province).
-This is the first time that Ho Chi Minh City National University has organized the “Spring Journey” program to bring students and workers home for Tet.
+The launching ceremony of the "Spring Journey" program took place on the morning of February 3, 2024 at the Truong Sa Archipelago Landmark Square, Area B of the Ho Chi Minh City National University Dormitory (Dong Hoa Ward, Di An City, Binh Duong Province).
+This is the first time that VNU-HCM has organized the "Spring Journey" program to bring students and workers home for Tet.

-This is a meaningful and practical activity to promptly care for, care for, and support cadres, lecturers, civil servants, workers, and students in difficult circumstances during the 2024 Lunar New Year; contributingto educating students on the spirit of humanity, responsibility, and sharing with the community.
+This is a meaningful and practical activity to promptly care for and support cadres, lecturers, civil servants, workers and students in difficult circumstances during the 2024 Lunar New Year; contributing to educating students on the spirit of humanity, responsibility and sharing with the community.

-It is known that since December 2023, through the information channels of the Student Affairs Department, the Youth Union Executive Committee and the Dormitory Management Center, VNU-HCM, the program has attracted great attention and sharing from training institutions and students.
+It is known that since December 2023, through the information channel of the Student Affairs Committee, the Youth Union Executive Committee and the Dormitory Management Center, VNU-HCM, the program has attracted great attention and sharing from training institutions and students.

 After nearly 2 months of implementation to grasp the support needs of students and deploy for students and workers to register to participate, the "Spring Journey" program brought 06 cadres, lecturers, civil servants, workers and 225 students back to their hometowns to celebrate Tet.
 The students participating in the program come from member universities, affiliated with Ho Chi Minh City National University and some from universities and colleges outside Ho Chi Minh City National University, who are residing at the Ho Chi Minh City National University Dormitory.

-In addition, VNU-HCM also gave bus tickets to 12 students to the provinces of Kon Tum, Hau Giang, Soc Trang, Bac Lieu and Ca Mau.
+In addition, VNU-HCM also gave bus tickets to 12 students to return to the provinces of Kon Tum, Hau Giang, Soc Trang, Bac Lieu and Ca Mau.

-Comrade Vu Hai Quan wished students returning home to celebrate Tet and students staying to celebrate Tet Giap Thin at the dormitory, VNU-HCM a warm and happy Spring.
+Comrade Vu Hai Quan wished students returning home for Tet and students staying to celebrate the Year of the Dragon at the dormitory, VNU-HCM a warm and happy Spring.

-Student Dao Cong Loc of the University of Agriculture and Forestry (VNU-HCM) from Do Luong, Nghe An, shared: “Every year, I still take the bus back to my hometown.
-Even though I book the bus tickets early, the ticket prices on Tet holidays are usually higher than normal days and there are still crowded and jostling situations, which is very tiring.
-On the occasion of Tet Giap Thin 2024, I was lucky to receive free bus tickets from the dormitory, VNU-HCM, to go back to my hometown for Tet and food expenses during the trip.
-Thanks to that, I can give my mother the money I earn from my part-time job to buy Tet gifts for my family.”
+Student Dao Cong Loc of the University of Agriculture and Forestry (VNU-HCM) from Do Luong, Nghe An, shared: “Every year I still go by bus to my hometown.
+Even though I book tickets early, the ticket price on Tet is usually higher than normal days and there are still crowded conditions, jostling each other, very tiring.
+Tet Giap Thin 2024, I was lucky to receive free bus tickets from the dormitory, VNU-HCM, to go home for Tet and food money during the trip.
+Thanks to that, I can give my mother the money I earn from my part-time job to buy Tet for my family.”

 Nguyen Quynh Huong, a third-year student at the University of Social Sciences and Humanities (VNU-HCM), said: This is the second year I celebrate Tet in Saigon.
 When I see my friends returning home to celebrate Tet, I also feel sad and homesick.
 Luckily, the dormitory also organizes many spring and Tet activities for the students staying behind, which makes me feel comforted.
 Along with that, my roommate and I have also planned to go to exhibitions and spring flower markets in Saigon to feel the spring atmosphere./.